goodmanjosephd/flowershow/content/references/Dr. K talks Meaning, Purpose, and Motivation.md

 	- the more time we spend externalizing our attention, "our mind is not with us anymore"
 		- in order to be efficient, we're listening to a podcast, watching a video, etc. while we're doing something else
 		- constant externalization of attention, in the guise of productivity
-	- as you spend more time outside yourself, you lose your connectino with yourself
+	- as you spend more time outside yourself, you lose your connection with yourself
 		- as this happens, you wake up, and ask yourself "what should i do?"
 			- we can get the answer from one of two places
 				- inside